JKindonNtx/solutions-euc/engineering/lab/ansible/roles/azure_deploy_vm/readme.md

 The following outcomes are achieved:

 1. The instance is deployed in Azure.
+   -  The Network Interface is created first.
+   -  The NIC is attached to the VM.
 2. Ansible remoting is configured within the VM by an Azure Extension.
 3. [PENDING] The VM is joined to the `WSPerf` Domain.
 This uses the Ansible galaxy `microsoft.ad` collection.
 4. [PENDING] The VM is targeted with an Ansible Playbook for image build tasks.